 Lawsuits have not all gone against Johnson & Johnson

-One of the problems with litigation against talc manufacturers is that the science is still not very clear cut.
-Ovarian cancer itself is not one of the most common of cancers and there are several other potential causes that have been identified, including genetics, hormone replacement therapy and obesity.
+One of the problems with litigation against talc manufacturers is that the science is still not very clear-cut.
+Ovarian cancer itself is not one of the most common cancers and there are several other potential causes that have been identified, including genetics, hormone replacement therapy, and obesity.

 Like the link between smoking and lung cancer many years ago, it might take more serious research before an uncontestable link makes the picture clearer Lawsuits may then finally put the nail in Johnson & Johnson’s talcum powder coffin.
 It may be recalled that tobacco companies were never likely to admit that their products were dangerous to human health.
 Tobacco is still being sold despite the fact that the link has now been demonstrably proved.